farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 In this game, NPCs don't roll for their actions.
 Instead, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.
 The action roll tells us the results, and the consequences of an action at the same time.

-To make an action goal, we go through the following steps:
+To make an action roll, we go through the following steps:

 #### 1. Player Sets Their Goal